Walmart shooting raises need for violence prevention at work

-NEW YORK (AP) — The mass shooting Wednesday at a Walmart in Chesapeake was only the latest example of a workplace shooting perpetrated by an employee.
+NEW YORK (AP) — The mass shooting Wednesday at a Walmart in Virginia was only the latest example of a workplace shooting perpetrated by an employee.

-But while many companies provide active shooting training, experts say there is much less focus on how to prevent workplace violence, particularly how to identify and address worrisome behavior among employees.
+But, while many companies provide active shooter training, experts say there is much less focus on how to prevent workplace violence, particularly how to identify and address worrisome behavior among employees.

 Workers far too often don't know how to recognize warning signs, and even more crucially don't know how to report suspicious behavior or feel empowered to do so, according to workplace safety and human resources experts.

-Note: This story has been updated to correct the location of Metropolitan State University.
-It's in St. Paul, not DePaul, Minnesota.
-This story was first published on November 24, 2022.
-It was updated on November 28, 2022 to correct the spelling of Liz Petersen, quality manager at the Society for Human Resource Management.